History of Lothian Buses: Main fleet liveries & route branding

 Traditionally, Edinburgh Corporation, Lothian Regional Transport and Lothian Buses had a livery of madder (a dark red) and cream (white), with matching madder leatherette seating.

 In the 1920s the livery, as seen on the Hall bodied Karrier Type WL6/1 six-wheelers on delivery, was maroon, with a cream band under the windows, with white window surrounds and a black roof.
 The fleetname was 'Corporation Motors', applied on the cream band.

-Some coach-seated Leyland Olympian / Alexander RH-types and Volvo Olympian / Alexander Royales had been painted in the same scheme, but with red in place of the madder.
+Some coach-seated Alexander RH bodied Leyland Olympians and Alexander Royale boided Volvo Olympians had been painted in the same scheme, but with red in place of the madder.
 These vehicles are not branded for, but were typically found only on, routes 15/15A.

 While Lothian had traditionally maintained a uniform livery for all buses, deliveries of low floor vehicles has seen a new standard livery introduced.
 Low floor vehicles have also seen route branding come to be increasingly used by Lothian.
 Route branding highlights the route of certain services making the buses easier to be spotted throughout Edinburgh and the Lothians.

-In 1999–2000, a new "harlequin" livery was introduced for all new vehicle deliveries, comprising all-over white, with madder lower skirting with a thin red separating stripe and a red front-panel.
+In 1999–2000, a new "harlequin" livery was introduced for all new vehicle deliveries, consisting of all-over white, with madder lower skirting with a thin red separating stripe and a red front-panel.
 Gold and madder overlapping diamonds were added to the rear quarters and the rear of the vehicle.
-The red front serves to distinguish approaching Lothian vehicles from the all-over white of First in Edinburgh.
+The red front serves to distinguish approaching Lothian vehicles from the all-over white of First Edinburgh.
 The livery was simplified in 2002 with the diamonds originating from a different position and no longer overlapping each other.
 This new livery was intended to highlight the low floor accessible nature of these buses and also benefitted from being more durable than the madder paint through the life of the bus.
 The harlequin livery was not retrospectively applied to older vehicles in the fleet, with the Alexander Royale bodied Olympians the last vehicles to be delivered in the traditional madder and white scheme and when these vehicles were withdrawn in 2009 this livery left the Lothian fleet also.